NEWS & stories

 Bob Rivers, Executive Chair and Chair of the Board at Eastern Bank, recounted four anecdotes that shaped his sense of urgency about helping those living on the margins.
 Key to his experience, he said, was his understanding of social challenges and equity issues moving from “his head to his heart.”

-Bob Rivers with colleague Quincy Adams.
+Bob Rivers with colleague Quincy Miller.

-Bob Rivers (L) with colleague Quincy Adams.
+Bob Rivers (L) with colleague Quincy Miller.

 “I was 42 when I became President of Eastern Bank,” said Rivers.
 “And, 18 years later, mindful that my time is short, […] I’ve developed an increasing sense of urgency about the work to be done and how best to contribute to it.
 This is the opportunity and responsibility that all of us have.”